 REVLOC, PA

-These structures from the Revloc mine are still in existence.
+These structures were part of the Revloc mine complex.
 According to research by the HAER, the building on the right was the boiler house and office, and it was built in 1916.
 The large red brick building in the left-center of the picture was the 1940s-era bathhouse.

-The Revloc slate dump is being remined and reclaimed by the Ebensburg Power Company.
+The Revloc slate dump was being remined and reclaimed by the Ebensburg Power Company at the time of this photograph.

 Some of the patch houses in Revloc were built of yellow block.